Who We Serve

 MCFD Complaints Program

-The ministry receives approximately 1,150 complaints each year, 0.61% of the clients served.
+The ministry receives approximately 1,100 complaints each year, less than 1% of the total number of people served by MCFD.
 The ministry’s Complaints program is designed to help the ministry respond to the concerns of children, youth and families in a consistent, respectful, fair and timely manner.

-Complaint issues are accepted when they are about a decision, act, or failure to act related to a service or program offered by MCFD or delegated services or programs offered by a Delegated Aboriginal Agency.
+Complaint issues are accepted when they are about a decision, act, or failure to act related to a service or program offered by MCFD or Indigenous Child and Family Service Agency.

 A complaint may not be accepted if it is related to a matter that is before the courts, or is eligible for a review panel hearing under the Mental Health Act or under another Act or Regulation, the complaint concerns are related to a youth justice service, the matter is eligible for a foster parent review or appeal, and/or the complainant does not want to proceed with the complaint.

-Eligible complaints can be processed in two ways, Resolution – where, with the support of a complaint specialist, complainants have an opportunity to be actively involved with MCFD or Delegated Aboriginal Agency staff in finding a solution that addresses the complainant’s concerns, and Administrative review – where a Review Authority, a person with no involvement in any matters related to the complaint, will gather information, come to a conclusion, and make recommendations.
-Approximately 500 – 600 complaint issues are eligible and processed through Resolution each year; over 50 complaint issues are processed through Administrative Review.
+Eligible complaints can be processed in two ways, Resolution – where, with the support of a complaint specialist, complainants have an opportunity to be actively involved with MCFD or Indigenous Child and Family Service Agency staff in finding a solution that addresses the complainant’s concerns, and Administrative review – where a Review Authority, a person with no involvement in any matters related to the complaint, will gather information, come to a conclusion, and make recommendations.
+Approximately 600 – 900 complaint issues are eligible and processed through Resolution each year; over 50 complaint issues are processed through Administrative Review.

-More than 50% of complaints following the Resolution process, completed over 2020/21, were completed within 30 days; about 80% of complaints were completed within 90 days.
+About 45% of complaints following the Resolution process, completed over 2022/23, were completed within 30 days; about 70% of complaints were completed within 90 days.

-Following Complaint Resolution, an Explanation of Decision is the most common action taken (52.7%), followed by Complaint Resolution that had no action recorded (19%) and no action taken (10.1%).
+Following Complaint Resolution, an Explanation of Decision is the most common action taken (46.4%), followed by Complaint Resolution that had no action recorded (22.8%) and provision of a service (11.0%).

-Following an Administrative review, the most common response was an explanation of decision (50.9%), followed by Administrative Reviews that had no outcome recorded (21.1%) and no action taken (8.8%).
+Following an Administrative review, the most common response was Administrative Reviews that had no outcome recorded (37%) , followed by an explanation of decision (16%) and change in operation practice (14%).